oslabs-beta/VisionMQ/README.md

 Run Prometheus:

 -   Click prometheus.exe to open it (if it fails to run, make sure to enable it as a developer in your security settings)
 -   Move the code from the `prometheus.yml` file from this repository into your YML file for your local instance of Prometheus by running: `mv ./prometheus.yml *<file path>*`
+- If you already have Prometheus, copy the following into your existing YML file, as an element into the scraped_configs array:

+        - job_name: 'rabbit-per'
+            static_configs:
+              - targets: ['localhost:15692']
+            metrics_path: '/metrics/per-object'

 -   Start or restart your local instance of Prometheus.
  ---